defeo/class-cost/technical-annex.md

 The proposers are not aware of any international effort primarily targeting isogeny-based cryptography, present or past.

-The yearly Elliptic Curve Cryptography (ECC) workshop (https://eccworkshop.org/) has often been the venue where researchers interested in isogeny based cryptography meet and start collaborations, and has also served as platform to form Early Career Investigators through the associated research school.
-However the share of isogeny based cryptography within the event stays somewhat limited, and can hardly reach all the public targeted by the Action.
+The annual Elliptic Curve Cryptography (ECC) workshop (https://eccworkshop.org/) has often been the venue where researchers interested in isogeny-based cryptography meet and start collaborations, and has also served as platform to form Early Career Investigators through associated research summer schools.
+However, the share of isogeny-based cryptography within the event remains somewhat limited, and does not reach all of the public targeted by the Action.

 Past European efforts related to the Action are: